Coming to our office?

 All patients will enter our buildings through dedicated entrances:

-- 50 Foden Road – Western Avenue side
+- 50 Foden Road, South Portland – Western Avenue side

-- 100 Foden Road (East and West Buildings) – courtyard (by the traffic circle)
+- 100 Foden Road (East and West Buildings), South Portland – courtyard (by the traffic circle) or the back entrance

-- 84 Marginal Way – First and second floors of the parking garage
+- 84 Marginal Way, Portland – First and second floors of the parking garage

-- 259 Main Street, Yarmouth – Main level
+- 259 Main Street, Yarmouth – Main and lower levels

 InterMed is offering telehealth services to support the health and well-being of our patients and to minimize the potential spread of COVID-19.
 Telehealth services are available for patients needing care for certain qualifying conditions.